OtroBenja/Critical-collapse/README.md

 changed with the constants SAVE_RES and SAVE_ITERATION in the C file.

-The file plot.py loads the previous output and renders an animation of the simulation (currently only works with the old format).
+The notebook plot.ipynb can be used to load previous outputs and see a speed comparison as well as render an animation of the simulation